tBaxter/another-rodeo/src/pages/bikes/handcycle.md

 parent: 'Bikes'
 ---

- {% figure img_path 'starting.jpg' "The starting point for this project.
-Dirty and neglected, but sound." %}

-This is one of those projects I wish I'd kept better notes and photos on, because it was pretty fascinating to me....
+This is one of those projects where I wish I'd kept better notes and photos, because it was pretty fascinating to me....

 In spring 2001 a friend learned I'd been renovating old bikes and asked if I'd look at his daughter's bike.
 His daughter has some issues with mobility, so the bike in question was a handcycle.
 I'd never heard of a handcycle, let alone put a wrench to one, but was I going to let that stop me?
 No, I was not.

 When it came to me, it had been sitting in the back corner of a warehouse for some time, and that time had not been good it it.
 Aside from a thick coating of dust, it appeared someone may have backed a forklift into the front wheel.
 In addition, chemicals in the air at the factory had attacked the metal parts.

+ {% figure img_path 'starting.jpg' "The starting point for this project.
+Dirty and neglected, but sound." %}

 On the other hand, the paint was still good and it was sound and not overly rusty.
 It would clean up.